ggianini/OpenShift-Demo-Instructor/README.md

 * Criar DB no openshift

 ```
-The following service(s) have been created in your project: mysql.

        Username: redhat
        Password: redhat
   Database Name: sampledb
  Connection URL: mysql://mysql:3306/

-For more information about using this template, including OpenShift considerations, see https://github.com/sclorg/mysql-container/blob/master/5.7/README.md.
 ```

 * Agrupar banco de dados com app